 The job started off great – I loved the company, loved my co-workers, loved the product, and loved the lifestyle we were able to live.
 After Nate’s temp job ended he was able to get a permanent position at the same company, and we were just blown away by how the Lord was taking care of us.
 The church was going great, we were having a blast, and our marriage was improving daily.
 About 3/4 into my year at that company they ended up having to lay off 25% of the company.
 Luckily Nate and I were two of the ones who stayed, but that change put a big strain on everyone’s jobs and work duties.
 We were about to go into our really busy season and it just got harder and harder.

 One day I was browsing the magazines at Whole Foods when I randomly decided to buy one.
 While I was answering phones and slaving away on the computer I saw a section where bloggers were giving some of their favorite healthy eating tips and I immediately started to follow two of them – Jenna from Eat, Live, Run and Angela from Oh She Glows.
 They were both blogging full-time and seemed to just lead the MOST amazing lives, and I immediately started thinking about starting a new blog.
 I told one of my best friends that we should start one together, and when she said she couldn’t commit to it then I went ahead and started one anyway.
-In June of 2009 I started The Joyful Kitchen, which essentially was a healthy living blog until I finally switched to WordPress and bought the Heather’s Dish domain name in December 2009.
+In June of 2009 I started a healthy living blog until I finally switched to WordPress and bought the Heather’s Dish domain name in December 2009.

 As I was blogging and growing from 10 readers to 100 to 1,000 and so on I started to make some fantastic blogging friends, women that I love and admire still to this day.
 It feels like we’ve been with one another through the thick of it all – coveting readerships of bigger bloggers, finding our niches and figuring out this whole blogging business one trial and error at a time.
 We Google chatted all day since I was on the computer with work all day (which, by the way, I don’t condone.
 I could have lost my job several times!) and talked about how we wished we could work from home, blog from home, go on amazing trips and run the show ourselves.
 In a moment of transparency, it can be hard for me to make and keep really close friends at times.
 It’s so easy for me to share my heart and wear it on my sleeve, but when it comes to really and truly trusting others I tend to hold back.
 These online relationships were different, though, and I felt like I was really starting to find something I loved in a supportive and loving community.